truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

 When TrueNAS detects that the destination already has unrelated snapshots, it asks to delete the unrelated snapshots and do a full copy of the new snapshots.
 This can delete important data, so ensure you can delete any existing snapshots or back them up in another location.

-The simple replication is added to the replication task list and shows that it is currently running.
+TrueNAS adds the simple replication to the replication task list and shows that it is currently running.
 Clicking the task state shows the replication log with an option to download the log to your local system.

 ![TasksReplicationTasksLogSCALE](/images/SCALE/RepLogSCALE.png "Replication Log")